mariohsouto/ProxSDP.jl/README.md

 The published version of the paper can be found [here](https://doi.org/10.1080/02331934.2020.1823387).

-We kindly request that you cite the the paper as:
+We kindly request that you cite the paper as:

 ```bibtex
 @article{souto2020exploiting,